GLOMICON/intercomparison/guidance/2_protocols.md

 Below, please find some supporting guidance on how to provide your protocols in preparation for the cross-observatory analysis.

+We will support this process and are happy to validate the protocol records and provide feedback.

+Please let us know if you need any help or support.
+We would also be happy to offer a session in which we go through the standardisation of an example protocol together.

 ---

 ## Formatting